keeneyetact/retroBoard/README.md

 If you want to use a more "production-ready" database such as Postgres (without Docker), copy `.env.example` to `.env`, change `DB_TYPE` to `postgres` and fill the rest.

-## Migrating an old NeDB database from V1

-If you were running retrospected on your own, and were using NeDB, you can migrate the data to Postgres by following these instructions:

-- Copy (from your v1 folder), the file `/build/persist/db`
-- Paste it at the root of your v2 folder (same directory as this README)
-- Run `yarn migrate`

-### Migrating while using Docker

-- To copy the db file into the (running) container: `docker cp ~/db abcd1234:/usr/src/backend` where `abcd1234` is your container ID.
-- Then get a bash prompt on your container by doing `docker exec -it abcd1234 sh`, navigate to `/usr/src/backend` and run `yarn migrate`.

-If you had a MongoDB database, there are no migration path yet.

 ## How to debug

 ### Debugging the client